GdGohan/KoumajouDensetsu2ModdingTools-KD1OstModforKD2/README.md

 tools(test):it's not working for kd2(only kd2descrypt/encrypt codes work fine)

-patcher:creates a launcher called kd2modlauncher.exe to load the "modf" folder and confmf.ini file(instead of loading the "data" folder and the config.ini file)+customlang for "modf" folder
+patcher:creates a launcher called kd2modlauncher.exe to load the "modf" folder and confmf.ini file(instead of loading the "data" folder and the config.ini file)+customlang for "modf" folder(edit the confmf.ini file replacing the language value to 2)

 customlang/v2:switch between custom languages ​​(v2 loads the custom language folders in the "data/language" folder).Open config.exe to select "custom" language